 55. Never gamble with what you can’t afford to lose.

-Yet, there is this thing called love…this word that describes a feeling in my heart – the centre of my chest – my heart chakra – when moments of absolute warmth flow.
-A happiness, a stillness, a great sense of inner peace, joy and even laughter bubble up from within.
+Yet, there is this thing called love…this word that describes a feeling in my heart – the centre of my chest – my heart chakra – with moments of absolute warmth that flow from it.
+A happiness, a stillness, a great sense of inner peace, joy and even laughter bubbles up from within.

 About me: Stephanie Wells

 I’m a Reiki Master Teacher of Usui Shiki Ryoho – the Usui System of Natural Healing.
 I was attuned in Levels I, II & IIIA in Halifax, Nova Scotia, Canada.
 During a 6 week stay in Mararikulam North, Kerala, India I was reattuned in Levels I, II, & IIIA as well as acquiring my Level IIIB Master Teacher attunement.